yyh-gl/ai-agent-demo/.junie/guidelines.md

 - Provides endpoints for listing, creating, updating, toggling, and deleting TODOs

 #### HomeController
-- Redirects the root URL to the todos page
+- Handles the root URL ("/") and displays the main page with all TODOs
+- Uses the TodoService to fetch all TODOs
+- Passes the TODOs and a new TodoForm to the Thymeleaf template

 #### Thymeleaf Template
 - Displays a list of todos